 In 2005, I earned National Board Certification in Math and received my state certification in School Counseling and Guidance.
 In 2007, I added an Ed.S. degree in School Counseling to my resume (University of Alabama at Birmingham) and became a Licensed Professional Counselor (LPC), which allows me to engage in private practice counseling in the state of Alabama.

 I began my professional career as a middle school math teacher in Hoover, AL, where I taught both in an alternative school setting (grades 6-9) and at Berry Middle (grades 7-8).
 After three and a half years in this capacity, I left Berry to pursue work as a counselor in an adolescent residential facility in Shelby County.
 I later returned to Hoover and Bumpus Middle School, where I spent an additional five years: three as an eighth grade math teacher and two as the seventh grade counselor.
 I have also served as an adjunct professor at the University of Alabama at Birmingham.
-I have served as a division officer for the Alabama Counseling Association and am currently serving on the Alabama School Counselor Association Governing Board as the Professional Recognition Chair and President-Elect for 2017-18.
+I have been a member of the Governing Board of the Alabama School Counselor Association since 2014 and am currently serving as President of the Alabama School Counselor Association.
+I have also served as a division officer for the Alabama Counseling Association.
 I joined the Homewood Middle School family in 2007.

 I hope you enjoy our blog!
 Please let me know if there is ever anything I can do for you!